alankent/OrdinaryCartoonMaker/README.md

 few common operations I perform to speed my work up.
 Full cartoon creation is still a lot of additional work beyond this tool.

+Here is a sample shot from [episode 1](https://youtu.be/4DDU01Kg9Lw).

 ![Sample shot](./docs/EORainSampleShot.png)

 ## Project structure organization